 The Belgian Malinois is a dedicated family dog known for being extremely intelligent and adaptable.
 If you’re looking for a personal protection dog to keep you and your family safe, but also want a loyal companion, look no further than the Belgian Malinois.

-Before you invest in the trained Belgian Malinois price, let’s look at why this breed makes an excellent protection dog and factors that affect their pricing.
+Before you invest in the a Belgian Malinois personal protection dog, let’s look at why this breed makes an excellent protection dog and factors that affect their pricing.

-Everything you need to know about choosing the best protection dog
+Everything you need to know about choosing a Malinois protection dog

 The Belgian Malinois is Highly Intelligent